Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Shambling Mound.md

 - monster/environment/swamp
 - monster/size/large
 - monster/type/plant
-statblock: inline
+aliases: ["Shambling Mound"]
 ---
 # Shambling Mound
 *Source: Monster Manual p.
-270, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Keys from the Golden Vault*
+270, Curse of Strahd.
+Available in the SRD.*

 A shambling mound, sometimes called a shambler, trudges ponderously through bleak swamps, dismal marshes, and rain forests, consuming any organic matter in its path.
 This rotting heap of animated vegetation looms up half again as tall as a human, tapering into a faceless "head" at its top.